 Foam as a fire-fighting material is not new; it was invented in 1902 by Russian chemist Aleksandr Loran after witnessing devastating oil-refinery fires.
-His original foam mixture of sodium bicarbonate and aluminium sulfate with water was refined repeatedly over the years, most notably by Percy Lavon Julian who created Aerofoam in the 1940s with soy protein.
+His original foam mixture of sodium bicarbonate and aluminum sulfate with water was refined repeatedly over the years, most notably by Percy Lavon Julian.
+Finally, he created Aerofoam in the 1940s with soy protein.

 AFFF stands for “aqueous film-forming foam.”
 Chemguard, the supplier, notes that its AFFF “floats on and quickly covers the fuel surface.”
-The foam being lighter than the fuel, it acts to suffocate the fire when used in sufficient quantities (as shown in the USS Carl Vinson photos).
+The foam being lighter than the fuel suffocates the fire when used in sufficient quantities (as shown in the USS Carl Vinson photos).

-As often happens with military innovations, AFFF has been used in civilian situations to great effect: “AFFF was the primary agent used to prevent a major fire disaster in Fairfax, Virginia.
+As often happens with military innovations, AFFF has been used in civilian situations to significant effect: “AFFF was the primary agent used to prevent a major fire disaster in Fairfax, Virginia.

 Since then, of course, civilian fire departments across the country have incorporated AFFF (check out this overview PDF) into their equipment and training programs.
+It’s from 2007 but still applicable.
 Did you know that you can even purchase AFFF on Amazon?